-As a first step, after briefly revisiting the Absolute and Relative DiffServ models, the high level architecture of the QoS Provisioning and Management System was presented.
-Thereafter, the authors elaborated on its functional procedures.
-Specifically, this paper presented the procedures followed for Absolute and Relative QoS Differentiation provision and management both in a static and in a dynamic base.
+As a first step, after briefly revisiting the Absolute and Relative DiffServ models, the high level architecture of the QoS Provisioning and Network Management System was presented.
+Thereafter, the authors elaborated on its operational procedures.
+Specifically, this paper presented the procedures followed for Absolute and Relative QoS Differentiation provision and management.

-The system was applied on a real network testbed and it performed well succeeding in satisfying the ADC and/or RDC related constraints posed each time.
+A set of results indicative of the effectiveness and efficiency of the QoS system performance in a real network testbed was given.
+Three experiments were conducted.
+The first one did not consider any reconfiguration of the router's output link, while the second and the third entailed application of the proposed Reconfiguration Scheme for Absolute and Relative DiffServ provision, respectively.
+It was shown that our system succeeds in satisfying the ADC and/or RDC related constraints posed each time.
 Directions for future work include but are not limited to the realization of further wide scale trials so as to experiment with the applicability of the framework presented herewith.